Mixing NV Energy Policy with Go Solar Group

 5. Can you buy the system before the end of the lease term if desired?

-If you decide down the road you don’t want to live in your current home, you have options.
+If you decide down the road you don’t want to live in your current home, purchased arrays provide more options.
 You can sell the solar panels with the home or move them into your new home.

-You also save even more money long term when you buy your solar panels.
-This is because you’re purchasing the machine, not the power generated from it.
+Purchased solar also saves more money long-term.
+These savings come because you’re purchasing the machine, not the power generated from it.
 The power generated is all yours.

 There are a couple of questions to ask Reno solar companies that offer buying options.